- 1.1 University Principles of General Conduct and Regulations

-A student who questions the appropriateness of a grade should begin by talking to the faculty member in charge of the course.
-If the student continues to believe that the grade seems unjust, the next step would be to talk to the chair of the department (or director of undergraduate studies) or the director of the program in which the course is offered.
-If the student is still not satisfied, the situation may be reported to the dean of the college.
-In unusual circumstances, where these conversations have not yielded a satisfactory understanding, a formal appeal may be presented to the Faculty Committee on Examinations and Standing.
-A grade change can be submitted by the faculty member in charge of the course if circumstances warrant such an action.
+A student who believes their course grade was assigned in error or in a manner not consistent with the stated grading rubric of the course should begin by talking to the course instructor.
+If the matter is not resolved, the next step would be to talk to the chair of the department (or director of undergraduate studies) or the director of the program in which the course is offered.
+If the student wishes to pursue a further appeal, the situation may be reported to the dean of the college.
+In exceptional cases, where these conversations have not yielded a satisfactory understanding, a formal appeal may be presented to the Faculty Committee on Examinations and Standing.
+The Committee will judge grade disputes only on the fairness or consistency of the instructor’s grading process and will not make an independent assessment of the quality of the student’s course work.
+A grade change can be requested by a course instructor to correct a computational grading error.

 Rules and Procedures of the Faculty provides that the Faculty Advisory Committee on Policy may hear appeals from decisions of faculty committees made on academic grounds that directly affect a student's academic standing and for which appeal is not otherwise provided.